 Preparing for a Psychedelic Experience

-Aside from the physical effects listed above, psilocybin's psychological effects can include intense euphoria, a sense of wonder and delight, openness to thoughts and feelings that you usually avoid, a sense of peace, a sense of connection to the world, clarity about relationships and people in your life, , strong emotions, spiritual or mystical feelings of unity and connectedness, out of body experience, intense emotion, and even contact/communication with either what the subject perceives as otherworldly entities, or are otherworldly entities.
-These effects peak between 1 and 2 hours after ingestion, and gently decline for the remainder of the 4-6 hour experience.
+In addition to the physical effects listed above, psilocybin's psychological effects can include intense euphoria, a sense of wonder and delight, openness to thoughts and feelings that you usually avoid, a sense of peace, a sense of connection to the world, clarity about relationships and people in your life, strong emotions, spiritual or mystical feelings of unity and connectedness, and even out of body experiences.
+These effects peak about 2 hours after ingestion, and gently decline for the remainder of the 4-6 hour experience.
 It is commonly reported that smoking cannabis during this "comedown" period can re-intensify the effects of psilocybin.

 Typically, people feel very free and open in the days following a mushroom experience.
 You should try to get a good night’s sleep afterwards, and you may feel a little tired the next day.
-Most people find that they have an afterglow from their mushroom experience that can last days or weeks, improving their mood and outlook and keeping them very open to others.
-Ideas and issues that you explored during the experience will have a new clarity to them.
+Most people find that they have an 'afterglow' from their mushroom experience that can last days or weeks, improving their mood and outlook and keeping them more open to others and new ideas.
+Issues that you explored during the experience will have a new clarity to them.
 Emotionally difficult topics, memories, and experiences are likely to feel much safer and will bring up less fear when you remember them.
 You are likely to feel better able to tackle challenging emotional experiences in your life.

 The positive effects of mushrooms can last for years, even from just a single experience.
 In a recent study at Johns Hopkins Medical Center, an incredible 94% of participants who had a single dose of mushrooms said it was “one of the top five most meaningful experiences of their lives.”
 Another study found long lasting changes in openness more than a year after a single mushroom dose.